 -

-MyCPR NOW’s mission is to empower athletes, coaches, and sports enthusiasts with life-saving skills.
-Through hands-on training and real-life simulations, individuals gain the confidence to act quickly and effectively in emergencies, potentially saving lives and reducing the severity of injuries.
+Empowering Sports Enthusiasts with Life-Saving Skills: MyCPR NOW's mission is to empower athletes, coaches, and sports enthusiasts with life-saving skills.
+Through training and real-life simulations, individuals gain the confidence to act quickly and effectively in emergencies, potentially saving lives and reducing the severity of injuries.

 The Impact of Proper First Aid in Sports